-Through the 'Stop Abuse' campaign, are raising awareness of the fact that all forms of abuse are interlinked unacceptable.
+Through the 'Stop Abuse' campaign, is raising awareness of the fact that all forms of abuse are interlinked unacceptable.
 Through the human, animal and the environment, we find what is most precious and respecting one means respecting all.
 Working towards a world that places respect as the first is the objective of stopping all forms of abuse in South Africa so that we can start to re-build a country deeply torn and divided.

 The term childhood trauma (also childhood stress factors, early childhood stress experiences, adverse childhood experiences ACE are summarized: child abuse, sexual abuse of children, severe neglect, war experiences, separation/divorce of parents and other families/ social stress factors.
 Trauma is a serious mental health issue for South Africa and across the world.